Project Background

 Context Background

-Despite the financial scale and regulatory sensitivity of their operations, the order management process remained highly manual.
+Henan Asset Management is an investment management firm that manages portfolios across stocks, bonds, and deposits.
+Despite the regulatory sensitivity of their operations, the order management process was very manual.

 Problem